LiMinggang/madedit-mod/README.txt

 Fix: An issue of wxWidgets while scroll result window by mouse wheel
 Fix: Not allow to change the size of SearchReplace dialog
-Fix: Syntax highlight of Keyword should override special word prefix #164 Update translation
+Fix: Syntax highlight of Keyword should override special word prefix #164
+Fix: A multiline search result bug(MadEdit can not display/copy multiline result) #173 Update translation

 Mod v0.4.0